Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 suspend fun bar() {}
 ```

-`runBlockingTest` will auto-progress time until all coroutines are completed before returning.
-If any coroutines are not
+`runBlockingTest` will auto-progress virtual time until all coroutines are completed before returning.
+If any coroutines
-able to complete, an [UncompletedCoroutinesError] will be thrown.
+are not able to complete, an [UncompletedCoroutinesError] will be thrown.

+*Note:* The default eager behavior of [runBlockingTest] will ignore [CoroutineStart] parameters.

 ### Testing `launch` or `async` with `delay`